 The Observation Deck

 Visitors wishing to see Tennessee from an elevated location can take a day trip to the observation deck and witness 360 degrees of vast mountain terrain.
-The observation deck, once a former Civilian Conservation Corps fire tower, gives visitors an above the tree-line view of the Cumberland Plateau, The Tennessee Valley, Walden Ridge, and the Great Smoky Mountains.
+The observation deck, once a former Civilian Conservation Corps fire tower, gives visitors an above the tree-line view of the Great Smoky Mountains, Walden Ridge, Tennessee Valley, and the Cumberland Plateau.
 To get to the observation deck, visitors must hike the scenic seven-mile, round-trip trail.
-The hike, a moderate-rated hike, begins at the Od Mac Trailhead.
+The hike, rated as moderate, begins at the Old Mac Trailhead.
 For detailed information, stop by the visitor’s center to talk to park rangers.

 From early spring to the beginning of summer, Tennessee’s wildflowers paint the landscape with prismatic colors.
 Pick up a wildflower checklist at the visitor’s center and acquaint yourself with one hundred different flower species spotted inside of the park.
 The checklist gives visitors the common and the scientific name of the flowers and also provides a space to fill in the wildflowers not listed, just in case you happen to spot something the park rangers haven’t seen.
 Wildflower viewing is an activity the entire family can enjoy.

 In the spring, the park stocks Flat Fork Creek with rainbow trout.
 People who possess a Tennessee fishing license and a trout stamp can fish along the creek.
 Bring your own fishing supplies and watch the wildflowers bloom while you quietly dip your pole in the water.
 Fishing is an activity that people of all ages can enjoy.
 Check with the Tennessee Fish and Wildlife Commission for more information on licenses or stop by the visitor’s center to find out about the best fishing locations inside of the park.